Last Updated on by

 - Create a branded signature talk to post on LinkedIn that features your marketing message and typical problems solved.

-- Include a basic call-to-action for audience to download the presentation and a free resource.
+- Include a basic call-to-action for the audience to download the presentation and a free resource.

 - Prominently feature an irresistible offer for sharing.